rszymkiewicz/Comparison_of_Mappers/3_Quality_Preparations_Inital_FastQC.md

 ***Analysis***
 Both the forward and reverse strands have presence of adapter sequences.
 As the Nextera XT was used for sequencing this sample set it is natural to see Nextera sequencing appear in the adapter content section of the FastQC analysis.
 This adapter sequence must be removed prior to completing downstream analysis.

-# Python Scripts
-## FastQC Quality Check - Python Script
+# Python Script - FastQC Inital Quality Check

-# Now that we have assessed our raw sample reads lets perform the appropriate trimming of our samples using [Trimmomatic](https://github.com/rszymkiewicz/Comparison_of_Mappers/blob/master/4_Quality_Preparations_Trimmomatic.md).
+## Now that we have assessed our raw sample reads lets perform the appropriate trimming of our samples using [Trimmomatic](https://github.com/rszymkiewicz/Comparison_of_Mappers/blob/master/4_Quality_Preparations_Trimmomatic.md).